 I got a drone for the holidays.
-Does ERIE cover a UAV (unmanned aerial vehicle) under a homeowners or renters policies?
+Is it covered under my homeowners or renters policy?

-If you’re someone who owns a UAV, you may be wondering whether ERIE would cover yours in the event it got damaged or hurt someone or their property.
+If you’re someone who owns a UAS, you may be wondering whether ERIE would cover yours in the event it got damaged or hurt someone or their property.

 If you have specific questions about your drone being covered, want to learn more about how your coverage works, or to get a quote for new coverage, contact an Erie Insurance agent in your community.
 In the meantime, happy flying!